bafnetwork/web3ttt/content/course/syllabus.md

 Student work in this course will be reviewed, but not graded, and the certificate of completion is not awarded contingent on any level of performance.

 This course is *not* slow-moving.
 It starts with the basics but will be moving quickly.

+Lessons will be recorded and uploaded to YouTube.  <!-- TODO: YouTube channel link? -->

+## Content License

+The contents of the BAF Web3 Teacher Training Program and this website are &copy; Copyright 2021 Blockchain Acceleration Foundation, All Rights Reserved.